marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 ```

 -   Run the **Add-Migration AddUrl** command in Package Manager Console.
     The Add-Migration command checks for changes since your last migration and scaffolds a new migration with any changes that are found.
-We can give migrations a name; in this case we are calling the migration ‘AddUrl’.
+We can give migrations a name; in this case we are calling the migration ?AddUrl?.
     The scaffolded code is saying that we need to add a Url column, that can hold string data, to the dbo.Blogs table.
-If needed, we could edit the scaffolded code but that’s not required in this case.
+If needed, we could edit the scaffolded code but that?s not required in this case.

 ```
 namespace CodeFirstNewDatabaseSample.Migrations